Here are eight simple ways to attract bees—both native bees and honey bees—to your garden.

 - Avoid highly inbred flowers.
 Clues to inbreeding include variegated flowers, flowers of unusual color, great size, long blooming period, or flowers known as “doubles” or “triples” with multiple sets of petals.
 In an effort to get particular effects, plant breeders often sacrifice the quality of nectar and pollen.

 - Provide a water source.
 All living things need water, and bees are no exception.
+And for the bees’ safety, place rocks or marbles in the water so bees have a place to stand.
+Remember, bees are not good swimmers!

 - Forget the pesticides and buy yourself a hoe.
 It’s better for them and better for you.